Last updated: January 2026

 5. Santander Cycles

-To make things even more convenient, students can save 25% on Santander bike rides when they purchase an annual subscription via Student Beans.
+Even better, students can save 25% on Santander bike rides when they grab an annual subscription via Student Beans.
 This is a great option if you know that you’ll be cycling a lot whilst living in London.

 *£1.65 gets you a single ride on a manual bicycle for up to 30 minutes.